Sample Concentrations in American Studies

 It might be helpful, though, to see a few sample concentrations.
 Some of these concentrations match faculty interest.
 Others are popular with students.
 You can use these as a model for your own concentration, or you can just take these as your own, if you want.

-But whatever you do, please see the advisor!
+But whatever you do, please contact the Director of Undergraduate Studies!

 Sample 1: War and Peace Studies

 A “War and Peace Studies” concentration would examine war-making and peace-building, past and present, as political practices and cultural formations central to an understanding of American identity.
 It would promote a critical analysis of images of war and peace, examine war propaganda, wartime dissent, and peace movements, trace the history of ideas of nonviolence, just peace, and conflict transformation, and investigate the tensions between democracy and war culture.

 Though many other classes might fit, students could choose five courses from the following list: